BartGo/gam-forth/README.md

 For all three games, the music was composed by Leszek Hołda.

-The original 5.25" floppy disks were digitized by Mono and Trub.
+The original 5.25" floppy disks were digitized by Trub.

 ## Licensing Information